 STB Ltd (‘Surrey Translation Bureau’, ‘STB’, ‘we’ or ‘us’) prides itself on its commitment to privacy and all data received is assumed confidential, unless in the public domain.
-This Privacy Notice details how we use personal data in the context of GDPR regulations and is subject to review and updates which will be notified to relevant parties.
+This Privacy Notice outlines the information we collect about you, how we use, disclose and otherwise manage this information and the choices you have to restrict our usage of this information in the context of GDPR and the UK Data Protection Act 2018.
+This Privacy Notice is subject to review and updates.

 What can be classified as personal data?